scottatron/scottatron.com/content/_index.md

 I'm a confident **Ruby** developer and it is the language that I'm most fluent in.
 I love Ruby's expressiveness and the friendly nature of the community around the language.

-While I'm most comfortable working with Ruby, I've also been working with **Go** a fair bit since starting at IOOF.
+While I'm most comfortable working with Ruby, I've also been working with **Go** since starting at IOOF.
 I really enjoy using Go for it's simplicity and excellent toolchain.
 I firmly believe that learning Go has also made me a better Ruby developer as it's helped me think about the potential for loosely-defined or undefined behaviour in dynamic code that can lead to subtle bugs.

-I've worked with other languages at times, including **Python**, **PHP**, **Javascript** and would generally be comfortable picking up many other languages to work with if required.
+I've worked with other languages at times, including **Python**, **PHP**, **Javascript** and am confident in my ability to pick up other languages to work with if required.

-I'm a strong advocate for **Test-Driven Development (TDD)** as I believe it really helps inform the design of your code just as much as it provides assurances that the code is correct.
+I'm a strong believer in the effectiveness **Test-Driven Development (TDD)** to help inform the design of your code as well as providing assurances that the code is correct.

 ### Infrastructure Automation